 If you're seeking a savory snack to share with your guests, individual artisan baguettes with bottles of flavored olive oil are sure to hit the spot.
 Try pairing crusty petite French baguettes with rosemary, garlic, or lemon-infused olive oil; you can buy small bottles at your local market, or, if you're feeling adventurous, you can make your own at home.

 Trust us: There's no better breakfast than warm, buttery biscuits with a smear of sweet jam—especially after a long night of drinking and dancing.
 Plus, when they're packaged in a cute basket with mini jam jars and a knife, biscuits are an ideal on-the-go treat for out-of-town guests who are traveling back home.

 This much-loved duo makes for the perfect nightcap, no matter the occasion.
 For your wedding day, fill cellophane bags with your favorite cookies (this is a great time to showcase a family recipe) and seal them shut with a monogrammed sticker.
 Serve them alongside old-fashioned milk bottles with colorful paper straws.

 The combination of apples and caramel dip is a staple come fall, and it couldn't be easier to incorporate the two into a DIY wedding favor.
 Fill tiny mason jars with homemade caramel (this recipe comes together in a pinch) and package them with apples from your neighborhood market.
 Finish them off with pretty thank-you tags tied with twine.

 Fries and Soda

 While fast food is not the most appropriate choice for a wedding-day meal, we're all for serving fries as a playful midnight snack for your guests.
-Stock up on paper carriers from Amazon, slap a custom sticker on the front of each one, and fill them up with fries and vintage-inspired soda bottles.
+Stock up on paper carriers, slap a custom sticker on the front of each, and fill them up with fries and vintage-inspired soda bottles.